trustgraph-ai/trustgraph/docs/tech-specs/flow-class-definition.md

 ## Structure

-A flow class definition consists of four main sections:
+A flow class definition consists of five main sections:

 ### 1. Class Section
 Defines shared service processors that are instantiated once per flow class.
 These processors handle requests from all flow instances of this class.